ApurvaBhargava/Text-Categorisation-CNN/README.md

 ## Notes

-Report with methodology and graphical results in Presentation.pdf
+See Presentation.pdf for report with methodology and graphical results.

-Code in .ipynb files
+Code and Word2Vec embedding visualisation in .ipynb files

 Models in .bin files